 Chronic Q fever is usually fatal if left untreated.

 The outlook for patients with chronic Q fever depends on whether they have access to antibiotics.
-With timely treatment, the survival rate is 90 percent.
+With timely treatment, the survival rate is

 People with chronic Q fever commonly have to take antibiotics for several years to prevent recurrence.

 Signs and symptoms develop between 14 and 21 days after the initial infection.
 This is known as the incubation period.

 Signs and symptoms of acute Q fever include:

 - fever, with a body temperature of at least 39.4 degrees Celsius, or 104 degrees Fahrenheit